-- i.
-A lean-to roof that sits below the roof line of an existing hipped roof; and, - ii.
+- A lean-to roof that sits below the roof line of an existing hipped roof; and, - ii.
 An existing dwelling with a gable roof could have a rear addition with a skillion roof that reflects the existing dwelling.

+All Precincts

+- P1 Roof forms of additions and alterations positively contribute to the existing dwelling. - P2 The eaves of alterations and additions are to complement the eaves of the existing building. - P3 The eaves of new developments are sympathetic with immediate locality in regard to size of overhang.

+Woodside, Richmond, Plympton and Raceway

+P4 Roof forms of new buildings complement the traditional form of surrounding development in the immediate locality.

+All Precincts

-Performance Criteria Acceptable Development Provisions All Precincts All P All Precincts P1 Roof forms of additions and alterations positively contribute to the existing dwelling.
-A1 Additions and alterations to a contributory building are to match the original roof pitch.
-P 2 The eaves of alterations and additions are to complement the eaves of the existing building.
-A2 Eaves to new developments, additions and alterations are unlined.
-P 3 The eaves of new developments are sympathetic with immediate locality in regard to size of overhang. АЗ Size and overhang of eaves to new developments, additions and alterations to match the immediate locality.
-Woodside, Richmond, Plympton and Raceway Woodside, Richmond, Plympton and Raceway P4 Roof forms of new buildings complement the traditional form of surrounding development in the immediate locality.
-A4.
-1 L Roof forms of new developments should be pitched between 28° and 36° and are of consistent scale and form with the prevailing building typology in the immediate locality.
-A4.2 A contemporary roof form or roof pitch that is less than 28° or greater than 36° shall be approved where the applicant demonstrates compatibility with the immediate locality.
+- A1 Additions and alterations to a contributory building are to match the original roof pitch. - A2 Eaves to new developments, additions and alterations are unlined. - A3 Size and overhang of eaves to new developments, additions and alterations to match the immediate locality.

+Woodside, Richmond, Plympton and Raceway

+- A4.1 Roof forms of new developments should be pitched between 28° and 36° and are of consistent scale and form with the prevailing building typology in the immediate locality. - A4.2 A contemporary roof form or roof pitch that is less than 28° or greater than 36° shall be approved where the applicant demonstrates compatibility with the immediate locality.